holoviz/panel/doc/tutorials/basic/size.md

 </video>

 :::{note}
-**Hint**: To get get *content* to display correctly it sometimes requires a combination of arguments to 1) the underlying object to display and 2) The Panel component displaying it.
+**Hint**: To get the *content* to display correctly, it sometimes requires a combination of arguments to 1) the underlying object to display and 2) The Panel component displaying it.
 :::

 :::{dropdown} Solution